ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d0 --- mini-project 1.md

 How:
 - Pair programming
 - IMPORTANT: tell students to follow pair programming (work together on the same tasks).
 We still haven't seen how to integrate code changes.
+- NOTE: instructions at the moment say that both team members would clone.
+No need to do that.